molecule/molecule.github.io/index.md

         content: I passed my Qualifying exam!
 Officially a PhD candidate. <a href="/src/img/quals-committee.png">Huge thanks to the helpful members of my committee!!!</a>
         date: 7 May 2021
     -
-        content: My first first-author paper was accepted to DIS 2021!!
-More details later...
+        content: <a href="/src/papers/Theatre_DIS2021.pdf">My first first-author paper (about incorporating technology into theatre) was accepted to DIS 2021!!</a>
         date: 9 Apr 2021
     -
         content: I just learned I've received <a href="https://twitter.com/FakePaperclips/status/1370131214430924803?s=20">recognition for writing three excellent reviews???</a> Why is this information <a href="https://new.precisionconference.com/reviewing_history">so hidden on the PCS website??</a>